Cheap Travel in France: Tips from an Insider

 A train passes through the lovely Loire, usually a cheap form of transportation in France.
 Photo © Transitions Abroad.

 Affordable travel does not mean going to all the cheapest places and accepting the lowest quality.
 Such a mode of travel is as much about finding where you can get a decent quality for a reasonable price, keeping in mind that paying twice as much is no guarantee for twice the quality.

-Food and Wine in France
+Affordable Wining and Dining in France

-Steer clear of the tourist trap areas and shops, many of which are typically along such places as the Champs Elys�es in Paris.
-Often, the food is no better — if not worse — than far less expensive areas.
-In Paris, there are many restaurants offering modest prices and decent quality in the Quartier Latin as well as other places where ordinary Frenchmen work or study.
-Unfortunately, there are also many modestly priced restaurants that use pre-cooked meals, and others whose "cuisine" makes you wish you’d gone to England instead.
-There are a few unscrupulous restaurants that serve food past its use-by-date to tourists, since tourists are not likely to come back anyway.
-There is no easy way to identify the black sheep.
-Locals might be able to help you if you ask.
+Steer clear of the "tourist trap" areas and shops, typically in places like the Champs Elysees, near the Louvre, and the Left Bank near the River Seine.
+Often, the food is no better — if not worse — than in far less expensive areas.
+In Paris, many restaurants offer modest prices and decent quality on the side streets where ordinary Frenchmen work or study.
+A few unscrupulous restaurants serve substandard food to tourists since such visitors are not likely to return anyway.
+There is no easy way to identify the black sheep unless you trust your guidebook or app, or have a good instincts based on evaluating a menu and the amount of locals dining in the establishment.
+Locals might be willing and able to help you if you ask.
 It's a thing of the past that you eat well everywhere in France.
 Today, you can eat well if you know where to go.